 With so many companies going remote first, our home office is now an extension of our employer’s office.
 Companies will think long and hard about what that means for their liability.
 We’re going to see changes in the requirements they place on their remote workforce.
-Here are five ways that companies will get serious about remote work over the next year.
+Here are five ways that companies will get serious about remote work and the future of remote working over the next year.

 Pop-up Offices in Retail Spaces